 “In my experience, personally and professionally, a proper and planned warm-up can lead to increased performance, whether that means lifting more weight, running farther, or general exercise output,” Frankel says.

 Indeed, a 2010 Journal of Sports Science & Medicine study found that doing a low- to moderate-intensity lower-body warm-up helped participants improve their performance, possibly due to greater muscle activation.
-And more successful workouts might just help you stick with your exercise routine so you can crush your fitness goals (and, not to mention, hit your Streak in the Paceline app to unlock rewards and earn up to 5% cash back¹ with the Paceline Card).
+And more successful workouts might just help you stick with your exercise routine so you can crush your fitness goals (and, not to mention, hit your Streak in the Paceline app to unlock rewards).

 - It can help with the mind-muscle connection.